01 of 09

 04 of 09

 Sentinel Falls is visible from the Yosemite Valley, just west of Sentinel Rock.
-That's the big one on the left in the photo.

 In most years, it flows from March through June, cascading down its 2,000-foot height in many steps.
 Even though is among the tallest waterfalls in the world by some measures, it often gets overlooked because of the even more spectacular Yosemite Falls nearby.